CESARBR/knot-documentation/doc/quick-start/qs-guide.rst

 Configuring the KNoT Gateway
 ----------------------------

+Flashing the KNoT Gateway
+'''''''''''''''''''''''''

+Execute the following steps if you have a Raspberry Pi that is not flashed with a KNoT Gateway image.

+You will need an SD Card reader to install the image.

+#.
+Download the gateway image (``.img`` file) for your gateway from the `releases webpage <https://knot-devel.cesar.org.br/releases/latest/>`_.

+#.
+Download and install `balenaEtcher <https://www.balena.io/etcher/>`_.

+#.
+Connect an SD card to your computer.

+#.
+Open balenaEtcher and select the downloaded ``.img`` file.

+#.
+Select the target SD card.

+#.
+Flash it.

+#.
+Connect the SD card to your gateway.

+You now have a flashed KNoT Gateway!
+Let's configure it!

+.. note:: Experienced users may follow `Raspberry Pi's official installing tutorial <https://www.raspberrypi.org/documentation/installation/installing-images/>`_
+          for more flashing options.

+Adding Gateway to KNoT Cloud
+''''''''''''''''''''''''''''

 #.
 Connect the KNoT Gateway to the same network as your computer (by using an ethernet cable).

 #.
 Access the gateway with `<http://knot.local>`_ and start the setup wizard.